Alpha-gal syndrome: Diagnosis

-Diagnosis begins with initial suspicion of alpha-gal syndrome following a thorough review of an individual's medical history and clinical symptoms.
-Research has shown that in the USA it takes on average more than 7 years from time of symptom onset to receive a correct diagnosis.
+Diagnosis begins with suspicion of alpha-gal syndrome after a thorough review of an individual's medical history and clinical symptoms.
+Research has shown that in the US it takes on average more than seven years from time of symptom onset to receive a correct diagnosis.
 Regarding laboratory testing, diagnosis tends to be difficult, and no specific test is recommended over others.

-A blood test for the specific antibody, IgE, to the alpha-gal carbohydrate, is commonly used for diagnosis in clinical practice.
-Typically, a level of 1% for IgE specific for alpha-gal out of total IgE in the body has been identified in patients with alpha-gal syndrome.
+A blood test for the specific IgE antibody to the alpha-gal carbohydrate is commonly used for diagnosis in clinical practice.
+Typically, a level of 1% for IgE specific for alpha-gal out of total IgE has been identified in patients with alpha-gal syndrome.
 Traditional skin-prick allergy tests for allergy to meat may give a false-negative answer and are not generally considered reliable.
 Skin and basophil activation tests with cetuximab are the most sensitive, but high costs limit their use.

-In certain instances in which a person does not present with the typical symptoms and history of alpha-gal syndrome but is found to have elevated alpha-gal IgE levels, improvement with avoidance of red meat can be diagnostic, as well.
+In certain instances in which a person does not present with the typical symptoms and history of alpha-gal syndrome but is found to have elevated alpha-gal IgE levels, improvement with avoidance of red meat can be diagnostic as well.